 Has Single Become the New Married?

 The U.S. is becoming a nation of single people.
 Whether unmarried, divorced, or widowed, more Americans are living alone, and functioning as individual financial units; they are households of one.
+And they don’t do financial planning with a spouse.

 It’s a demographic trend that’s been consistently building for the past 50 years, but still mostly under the radar of most Americans.
 The reasons are many: